 For more information about the Fall Birding Festival, call Barr Lake Nature Center at 303/659-6005 or send an e-mail to email@example.com.

 Crazy about birds, or just curious?
 Enjoy a free day of fun and learning!
 Compete in the Bird Olympics, go on a guided bird walk and scavenger hunt, or listen to presentations from experts in the field.
 No matter what tickles your fancy, birders young and old, beginner to experienced, will find something at this exciting event to fit the bill.
 Event sponsors will discuss and demonstrate the latest in bird viewing equipment and resource materials.
 Held at Fossil Creek Reservoir Regional Open Space, between Fort Collins and Windsor.
 For more information, please call 970/679-4534, or write to firstname.lastname@example.org.
 You may also visit the Birding Fair's website for details!

-Elk Fest—Estes Park (first weekend in October)
+Elk Fest—Estes Park (Late September/ Early October)